anoma/namada-interface/specs/packages/sdk.md

 # Sdk

 Sdk is a part of shared package.
 It's main purpose is to wrap shared logic from the namada crate, so it can be used in the context of the browser.
+For examples of usage, see [examples.md](./examples.md).

 Modules: